deejaygraham/deejaygraham.github.io/README.md

 This is my Github user page that used to be made with Jekyll.
 It is now made using 11ty.
 If this page gets published at http://deejaygraham.github.io something has gone badly wrong.

+## Start

+Clone repo and run ./clean_start to prepare the dev environment.
+Runs ./check script at the end to run basic lint and tests.

 ## Validation

 The markdown and javascript used in the site for building or at runtime are validated with several lint tools before building.
+./check script runs lints and unit tests to make sure everything looks good before committing.

 ## Build